OpenNTI/nti.docs.platform.enduser/features.rst

 - Hosted Text for Readings
 - PDFs, Slides, and Other Downloadable Materials
 - Videos (From Kaltura, Vimeo, YouTube, Storyline, and others)
+- Webinars
 - Video Transcripts
 - Assignments and Self-Assessments
 - Discussion Forums
 - External Links
 - Surveys and Polls
 - Timelines
 - Images and Video Reels